aionnetwork/aion-docs/developers/apis/web3-js/_index.md

 ## How Web3.js Works

 As previously mentioned, nodes on the Aion network can only be interacted with through JSON RPC.
-While this protocol is increadibly sturdy and robust, it can be a bit cumbersome to work with, espeically when you're making repetative calls.
+While this protocol is incredibly sturdy and robust, it can be a bit cumbersome to work with, especially when you're making repetitive calls.
 To abstract away from this issue, developers can use Web3.js to make those calls for them, while using a nice wrapper around the JSON RPC calls.
 This works through the use of a `Web3` object.

 Take this structure as an example: